Bob Artley: Drawing career

 While at the University of Iowa, he drew editorial cartoons for the school's paper, the Daily Iowan, and his work caught the attention of the Des Moines Tribune.
 He was hired by the newspaper and worked there from 1952 to 1957.
 Artley went on to work for Nelson Advertising Agency for a year and then was art director for Plain Talk Publishing (both in Des Moines) for nine years.
 During these years, he was active in the area arts communities as a member of the Des Moines Art Center, through teaching art classes, conducting numerous "chalk talks" at various schools and civic functions, and mentoring local aspiring artists.
-In 1967, the Artley's moved to Adrian, MN where the couple published the small town newspaper, The Nobles County Review.
+In 1967, the Artley's moved to Adrian, Minnesota where the couple published the small town newspaper, The Nobles County Review.
 Shortly after, they purchased a building in Adrian and began a commercial printing company, The Print Shop.

 In 1971, he began doing some commercial and cartoon work for the Worthington Daily Globe, which eventually led to exclusive cartoon work and his editorial cartoons were routinely among the best in the country.
 During his time at The Globe, he started a periodic and popular cartoon of life on the farm during his childhood called, "Memories of a Former Kid."
 This led in 1978 to Artley self-publishing the book by the same name.
 Due to its popularity, Artley couldn't keep up with the demand and sold the rights to Iowa State University Press.
 On June 8, 1982, the day the “Memories of a Former Kid” cartoon began appearing in the Mason City, Iowa Globe Gazette, Artley described what he was trying to achieve in depicting Iowa farm life in the 1920s and 30s:

 “I wanted to show how things used to be done,” he said, “the mood of the times, the poetry of living then.
 I wanted to give proper perspective to a life that was good and can still be good."

 In 1982, his wife was diagnosed with Alzheimer's disease which required constant care.
 After five years of home care, her condition worsened and she was moved to hospice at the Iowa Veterans Home where she stayed until shortly before her death in 1991 at the age of 74.
 Artley's book Ginny, a Love Remembered, about his wife's struggles and death, was endorsed by the Alzheimer's Association and contained a foreword by Princess Yasmin Aga Khan, daughter of 1940's starlett Rita Hayworth, who was active in Alzheimer's disease awareness due to her mother's struggles with the disease.
 Artley retired from full-time work in 1986.